 Keep track of variable definitions (and re-definitions) over time, as the user enters them.
 Each variable definition affects subsequent statements which use that variable.

 Simplify the arithmetic statements as much as possible, substituting the values for any variables that have been previously defined.
-Then print the numeric value of the portion of the statement that can be simplified, if it is non-zero.
+Then print the numeric value of the portion of the statement that can be simplified, if it is non-zero (with one exception, see below).
 Then, if any variables referenced in the statement haven’t yet been defined, print those in the order given in the input, with arithmetic operations intact.
+If the numeric value is zero and there are no undefined variables, then print $0$.

 Input consists of a sequence of up to $2\, 000$ lines, where each line is a variable definition or an arithmetic statement using integers or variables.
 All variable names use $1$ to $15$ lowercase letters (a–z), and all numbers are in the range $[0,100]$.
 Arithmetic sums contain up to $100$ terms, excluding the plus signs.
 All input tokens are separated by single spaces.
 The last test case is followed by a line containing only the number $0$.